Becoming a Low-Cost, High-Quality Cannabis Producer in British Columbia

 According to Deloitte’s recent report, “Recreational Marijuana: Insights and Opportunities,” the Canadian retail cannabis market will be worth between $4.9 billion and $8.7 billion annually.
 In order to satisfy the demands of the recreational market, cultivators will have to collectively produce 655,000 kilograms of marijuana annually, which, according to the Parliamentary Budget Office, is far more than the current capacity of existing ACMPR Licensed Producers.
 In 2017, the number of registered patients exceeded Health Canada’s projection for 2021, suggesting the potential for a supply deficit in the Canadian market and the subsequent opportunities for producers like Lotus Ventures awaiting their licensing.

 Since November 2015, Lotus had a lease on a 23-acre property near Armstrong, BC with the option to buy this land at any point for $1.1 million.
 As part of the agreement, the company later exercised this option to purchase the property for the agreed upon price on June 8, 2018.

-Lotus is close to completing the initial 22,500-square-foot facility on the property, and plans to commission the building by late 2018.
+Lotus is close to completing the initial 22,500-square-foot facility on the property, and plans to submit the evidence package to Health Canada in early 2019.

 The facility has been specifically designed for the unique requirements of cultivating cannabis and to address Health Canada policies regarding quality control.
 The facility will house a combination of complete and flexible computer controlled air flow, a dedicated HVAC system in every grow room and airlocks between the rooms so as to provide an ideal pharmaceutical-grade environment that avoids contamination.
 Lotus believes that having these systems in place will help lower the cost of production per gram while also enhancing the quality of the product.